cybunk/Frobel-open-gifts/README.md

 # Credit
-This work have been made by Samuel Huron, Romain Di Vozzo,Mathieu Le Goc, Jeremy Boy, Add your name here.
+This work have been made by Samuel Huron, Romain Di Vozzo,Mathieu Le Goc, Jeremy Boy + ( Contribute and Add your name here).
 If you use this material for research purpose, please cite one of our papers:
 * constructive visualization - http://hal.inria.fr/hal-00978437